edge-servers/immunity-radius/docs/source/developer/contributing.rst

 Contributing
 ============

-Thank you for taking the time to contribute to openwisp-radius, please read the `guide for contributing to openwisp repositories <http://openwisp.io/docs/developer/contributing.html>`_.
+Thank you for taking the time to contribute to immunity-radius, please read the `guide for contributing to immunity repositories <http://immunity.io/docs/developer/contributing.html>`_.

 Follow these guidelines to speed up the process.